The University of Iowa Hospitals and Clinics

 PERFORMED BY THE CLINICAL SERVICE

-Therapeutic phlebotomies are performed on outpatients and inpatients on a Monday-Friday, 0800-1700 basis either in the DeGowin Blood Center Patient Services area or on the inpatient unit.
-Because DeGowin Blood Center staff do not perform therapeutic phlebotomies after business hours, requests for procedures after hours or on weekends and holidays must be directed to the pathology resident who will advise clinical physicians that: (1) this service is not available; (2) phlebotomy can be done at the bedside using a large butterfly needle with multiple syringes to be filled sequentially; (3) a transfer pack and a needle for performing the procedure are available for the floor team to pick up in the blood bank, if they wish to use one collection bag rather than multiple syringes (no scale will be provided); and (4) blood collected must be disposed of properly in biohazard waste and will not be kept for reinfusion.
+Therapeutic phlebotomies are performed on outpatients and inpatients on a Monday-Friday, 0800-1630 basis either in the DeGowin Blood Center Patient Services area or on the inpatient unit.
+DeGowin Blood Center staff do not perform therapeutic phlebotomies after business hours.
+Procedures required after hours or on weekends and holidays may be done at the bedside by the clinical team using a large butterfly needle with multiple syringes to be filled sequentially.

 To perform a therapeutic phlebotomy with supplies from the Blood Bank